mongodb/specifications/source/auth/auth.md

 #### [MongoCredential](#mongocredential) Properties

-- username\
-  SHOULD NOT be provided for MongoDB 3.4+ MUST be specified and non-zero length for MongoDB prior to 3.4
+- username<br> SHOULD NOT be provided for MongoDB 3.4+ MUST be specified and non-zero length for MongoDB prior to 3.4

-- source\
-  MUST be "$external".
+- source<br> MUST be "$external".
 Defaults to `$external`.

-- password\
-  MUST NOT be specified.
+- password<br> MUST NOT be specified.

-- mechanism\
-  MUST be "MONGODB-X509"
+- mechanism<br> MUST be "MONGODB-X509"

-- mechanism_properties\
-  MUST NOT be specified.
+- mechanism_properties<br> MUST NOT be specified.

 TODO: Errors